by Bobbie Jean Huff

 a moment after the wind has shifted.

 Bobbie Jean Huff has published short stories, essays, and poems in various Canadian literary journals and newspapers.
 She has been the recipient of a Canada Council Arts Grant as well as an Ontario Arts Grant, and she received first prize in a cross-Canada fiction contest sponsored by Queen’s University.
-She has just finished her second novel and has begun the process of getting both published.
+She has written two novels novel and The Ones We Keep is being published in January 2022.